Frequently Asked Questions

 Can I participate in the program if I am not a citizen of the United States?

-You must have a Permanent Resident Alien card to participate in the Program.
+You must have a Permanent Resident Alien card to participate in the Program, which must be approved through USDA-RD.

 What is technical assistance?